-Your computer comes with antivirus software you can use to detect and eliminate viruses.
+If your computer has a preloaded Microsoft Windows operating system, it comes with antivirus software that you can use to detect and eliminate viruses.
 Lenovo provides a full version of antivirus software on your hard disk with a free 90-day subscription.
 After 90 days, you must get a new virus definition.

 For more information about updating your antivirus software, refer to the Access Help online help system .
-See "Access Help" on page 40 for instructions on how to open the online help system.
+See "Access Help" on page 42 for instructions on how to open the online help system.